-Ongoing Professional Practice Evaluation(OPPE):
+Ongoing Professional Practice Evaluation:

-The ongoing process of data collection for the purpose of assessing a Practitioner's clinical competence and professional behavior.
-Information gathered during this process is factored into decisions to maintain, revise, or revoke an existing privilege(s) prior to or at the time of the membership and privilege renewal cycle.
+The ongoing process of data collection for the purpose of assessing a practitioner's clinical competence and professional behavior.
+Information gathered during this process is factored into decisions to maintain, revise, or revoke an existing privilege(s) prior to or at the time of the threeyear membership and privilege renewal cycle.

-Focused Professional Practice Evaluation(FPPE):
+Focused Professional Practice Evaluation:

-The time-limited evaluation of Practitioner competence in performing a specific privilege or privileges.
-The process is consistently implemented as a means to evaluate the privilege-specific competence of the new Practitioner or a Practitioner who does not have documented evidence of competently performing the requested privilege at the organization.
-This process may also be used when a question arises regarding a currently privileged Practitioner's ability to provide safe, high quality care.
+The time-limited evaluation of practitioner competence in performing a specific privilege or privileges.
+The process is consistently implemented as a means to evaluate the privilege-specific competence of the practitioner who does not have documented evidence of competently performing the requested privilege at the organization.
+This process may also be used when a question arises regarding a currently privileged practitioner's ability to provide safe, high quality care.